Battle of Copenhagen (1801): Subsequent events

-The Battle of Copenhagen painted by Robert Dodd.
+Painting of the battle by Robert Dodd.
 The sail-less Danish ships at right are being deployed as floating batteries.

 The next day, Nelson landed in Copenhagen to open negotiations.
-Colonel Stewart reported that "the population showed an admixture of admiration, curiosity and displeasure".
+Stewart reported that "the population showed an admixture of admiration, curiosity and displeasure".
 In a two-hour meeting with the Crown Prince (who spoke English), Nelson was able to secure an indefinite armistice.
 He then tried to convince first Fischer (whom he had known in the West Indies), and then the Prince, of British protection against the Russians.
 Negotiations continued by letter and on 8 April Nelson returned in person with a formal agreement.

 The one sticking point out of the seven articles was a sixteen-week armistice to allow action against the Russians.
 At this point Stewart claims that one of the Danes turned to another and said in French that disagreement might lead to a renewal of hostilities.
 "Renew hostilities!" responded Nelson, and turning to his interpreter said "Tell him that we are ready in a moment; ready to bombard this very night!"
 Hurried apologies followed (the British fleet now occupied positions that would allow the bombardment of Copenhagen) and agreement was reached and signed the next day.
 The armistice was reduced to fourteen weeks, but during it armed neutrality would be suspended and the British were to have free access to Copenhagen.
 Danish prisoners were also paroled.
 In the final hour of negotiations, the Danes found out (but not the British) that Tsar Paul had been assassinated.
 This resulted in the dissolution of the League of Armed Neutrality and allowed the Danes to accept British terms.
 The final peace agreement was then signed on 23 October 1801.

 On 12 April, Parker sailed to Karlskrona and on the British approach, the Swedish fleet returned to the port where Parker attempted to persuade them to also leave the League.
 Parker refused to sail into the eastern Baltic and instead returned to Copenhagen, where he found that news of his lack of vigour had reached London.
 On 5 May, he was recalled and ordered to hand his command over to Nelson.
-Nelson sailed eastwards again and, leaving six ships-of-the-line at Karlskrona, he arrived at Reval on 14 May to find that the ice had melted and the Russian fleet had departed for Kronstadt.
+Nelson sailed eastwards again and, leaving six ships of the line at Karlskrona, he arrived at Reval on 14 May to find that the ice had melted and the Russian fleet had departed for Kronstadt.
 He also found out that negotiations for ending the armed neutrality had started and so withdrew on 17 May.
-As a result of the battle, Lord Nelson was created Viscount Nelson of the Nile.
+As a result of the battle, Nelson was made Viscount Nelson of the Nile in the peerage of the United Kingdom.

-This was not the end of the Danish-Norwegian conflict with the British.
-In 1807, similar circumstances led to another British attack, in the Second Battle of Copenhagen.offer.
+This was not the end of the Dano-Norwegian conflict with the British.
+In 1807, similar circumstances led to another British attack, in the Battle of Copenhagen.